Background

 Function Generator.
 A more flexible method would be to

-use a FET and bench power supply so that the source current
+use a FET and bench power supply so that the source resistance

 would be near zero and the voltage could be higher allowing